SABS-R3/software-engineering-day2/_episodes/04-functional-python.md

 > ~~~
 > {: .output}
 >
-> These principles are a reasonable set of guidelines when working in any language, not just Python, so it's worth reading and keeping in mind.
+> Most of these principles are a reasonable set of guidelines when working in any language, not just Python, so it's worth reading and keeping in mind.
-> Many of the common problems we see with research software can be avoided by following these guidelines.
+> Many of the common problems we see with research software can be avoided by following these principles.
 >
 {: .callout}